intersystems-community/irisdemo-demo-htap/README.md

 ### SAP Hana

 To run the speed test against SAP HANA on your PC you will need:
-* A VM with Ubuntu 18 VM, docker and docker-compose - Because SAP HANA requires some changes to the Linux Kernel parameters that I otherwise couldn't do using Docker for Mac or Docker for Windows.
+* A VM with Ubuntu 18 VM, docker and docker-compose - Because SAP HANA requires some changes to the Linux Kernel parameters that we otherwise couldn't do using Docker for Mac or Docker for Windows.
 Also, SAP HANA requires a linux Kernel version 4 or superior.
 * Give at least 9Gb of RAM to this VM otherwise it wouldn't even start!
 It would crash with an unhelpful error message.

 To run this demo against SAP Hana: